-- Students should take the practicum experience toward the end of their program after completing all required prerequisites. - Students must submit an application to the Certification, Screening, and Petitions Committee before January 31 to be eligible to take the practicum experience the next academic year. - The director of student teaching makes all arrangements for placement in schools. - Students must make a pre-practicum visit to the school before placement is finalized.
+- Students must submit an application to the Certification, Screening, and Petitions Committee before January 31 to be eligible to take the practicum experience the next academic year. - The director of student teaching makes all arrangements for placement in schools. - Students must make a pre-practicum visit to the school before placement is finalized.

 Transfer From One Program to Another.
 Acceptance into an MA or MAT program in the School of Education does not include the option of automatic transfer to another program at a subsequent time.
 A student in one of the programs may be permitted to reapply for the other degree program until the last day of the second semester.
-Upon application for transfer, advisers re-evaluate the student's current program and make adjustments for the new degree requirements.
+Upon application for transfer, advisors re-evaluate the student's current program and make adjustments for the new degree requirements.
 Following that re-evaluation, those courses which are relevant to the second degree may be transferred.